Bootstrapping Laplace Transforms of Volatility

 Date Written: January 21, 2020

 This paper studies inference for the realized Laplace transform (RLT) of volatility in a fixed-span setting using bootstrap methods.
-Specifically, since standard wild bootstraps provide inconsistent inference, we propose local Gaussian (LG) and modified wild (MW) bootstrap procedures, and establish their first-order asymptotic validity.
-Moreover, motivated by its superior finite sample performance in simulations, we use Edgeworth expansions to show that the LG inference achieves second-order asymptotic refinements.
-To further broaden the scope of the bootstraps, we provide new Laplace transform-based estimators of the spot variance as well as the covariance, correlation and beta between two semimartingales, and adapt our inference procedures to the requisite scenario.
-We establish central limit theory for our estimators and show first-order asymptotic validity of their associated bootstraps.
-Not surprisingly, a Monte Carlo study shows that the LG bootstrap outperforms the MW bootstrap and existing (first-order) feasible inference theory in finite samples.
-Moreover, it demonstrates that our new spot measure estimators and inference procedures are very accurate.
-Finally, we illustrate the use of the new methods by examining the volatility of, and the coherence between, stocks and bonds during the large equity sell-off in December 2018.
+Specifically, since standard wild bootstrap procedures deliver inconsistent inference, we propose a local Gaussian (LG) bootstrap, establish its first-order asymptotic validity, and use Edgeworth expansions to show that the LG bootstrap inference achieves second-order asymptotic refinements.
+Moreover, we provide new Laplace transform-based estimators of the spot variance as well as the covariance, correlation and beta between two semimartingales, and adapt our bootstrap procedure to the requisite scenario.
+We establish central limit theory for our estimators and first-order asymptotic validity of their associated bootstrap methods.
+Simulations demonstrate that the LG bootstrap outperforms existing feasible inference theory and wild bootstrap procedures in finite samples.
+Finally, we illustrate the use of the new methods by examining the coherence between stocks and bonds during the global financial crisis of 2008 as well as the COVID-19 pandemic stock sell-off during 2020, and by a forecasting exercise.

 Keywords: Bootstrap inference, Edgeworth expansions, High-frequency data, Higher-order refinements, Ito semimartingales, Realized Laplace transform, Spot measure inference